threema-ch/push-relay/README.md

 ## Running

 You need the Rust compiler.
-First, create a `config.toml` file that looks like this:
+First, create an empty `config.toml` file.

+To support FCM, you need to add the `fcm` config section that should look like this:

     [fcm]
     service_account_key_base64 = "aHR0cHM6Ly93d3cueW91dHViZS5jb20vd2F0Y2g/dj1kUXc0dzlXZ1hjUQo="